 If you’re dealing with ankle pain, it’s vital that you get to the bottom of the problem so you can heal without worsening the damage.
-At Great Lakes Foot and Ankle Institute PC in Chesterfield, Clinton Township, Fort Gratiot, East China Township, Shelby Township, and Rochester, Michigan, the experienced podiatry team is ready to help.
-Book your appointment online or by phone now.
+At Great Lakes Foot and Ankle Institute, the experienced podiatry team is ready to help.
+Book your appointment online or call your nearest office now.

 An ankle sprain occurs when you put an unusual amount of strain or force on your ankle bones.
 This often causes the ligaments within your ankle to stretch or tear, as well.
 Ankle sprains can be painful, and often also cause swelling and bruising.